Unity in diversity: Canada

 The phrase has since become somewhat of a staple of Canadian multiculturalism in general.

 The phrase was invoked in the Interdisciplinary Research Seminar (IRS) at Wilfrid Laurier University in the 1970s.
 Ervin Laszlo presented his paper entitled "Framework for a General Systems Theory of World Order" (1974) as one of the first seminar Papers that led to the establishment of the IRS in 1975.

-The motto of the province of Saskatchewan, adopted in 1986, is a variation, Multis e gentibus vires (from many peoples, strength).
+The motto of the province of Saskatchewan, adopted in 1986, is the variation Multis e gentibus vires (from many peoples, strength).
+The motto of Canada's most populous city, Toronto, adopted in 1998, is the variation Diversity Our Strength.